 How Long Does It Take?
 Your Virtual Event Planning Roadmap

 From researching to construction to fine-tuning, being thoughtful and strategic when planning out your next event and the amount of time you’ll need is crucial to its success.
-And producing an impactful experience in a virtual environment requires just as much (if not more!) time as an in-person program.
+And producing an impactful experience in a virtual environment, whether partially or fully, requires just as much (if not more!) time as an in-person program.

 If you’re feeling rushed or don’t even know where to start, our seasoned team of virtual event producers is here to help.
 We have put together a quick glimpse of the time you should be setting aside for each phase of planning, and the steps involved for each.